collectiegroesbeek/collectiegroesbeek/README.md

 **Note that both dataset and this project are very early stage and far from complete!**

-A development server is running occasionally on https://www.collectiegroesbeek.nl
+A development server is running on https://collectiegroesbeek.azurewebsites.net/, but note that the Elasticsearch backend is currently not always enabled.

 ## Installation part 1: data